Philip Converse: The American Voter (1960)

 Converse also co-authored The American Voter with Angus Campbell, Warren Miller, and Donald Stokes.
 One of the book's primary contributions was the introduction of the social-psychological concept of partisan identity and investigations into its effects on political behavior.
 Partisanship, they say, functions more as an attachment to a social group than as a mere summary of political values and attitudes, and it is the fundamental driver in vote choice and much else.
 This theory became known as the Michigan Model.
 They also find that citizens who choose not to identify with a political party are generally disengaged from politics and low in political knowledge, in contrast to idealized views celebrating the independent voter.
 Evidence for the book was drawn from analysis of the 1956–1968 National Election Studies panel.
 The American Voter also assesses factors that influence voter turnout, the influence of electoral rules, effects from social and economic conditions, the roles of group identity and socio-economic position, and it introduces some of the initial analysis that underlies Converse's 1964 "Nature of Belief Systems" essay.
 The book also introduces other concepts like the "funnel of causality" modeling the long-term and short-term forces leading eventually to an individual's vote, and the "normal vote" model relating partisanship and turnout in election outcomes.

+Controversies

+Converse's published work includes demeaning references to women voters, as Wolbrecht and Corder note in their book, A Century of Votes for Women.
+In Converse's 1964 essay, he writes "The wife is very likely to follow her husband's opinions, however imperfectly she may have absorbed their justifications at a more complex level."
+And in his co-authored book The American Voter, they wrote "The wife who votes but otherwise pays little attention to politics tends to leave not only the sifting of information up to her husband but abides by his ultimate decision about the direction of the vote as well."
+The correspondence in vote choice between married couples is well-established, but it can also be explained by 1) women influencing their partners, by 2) both partners being influenced by the same external guides, by 3) people purposefully choosing politically like-minded partners, and by 4) people choosing partners based on non-political characteristics that correlate with political views.